Popular UK supermarkets and what food and drink they offer for vegans

 This unofficial Asda list has more information, though it may not all be correct or in date.

 You can find many vegan labelled products in store.
-Co-op’s own range include in their bakery vegan-friendly apple pies and apple puff pastries, as well as jam and custard doughnuts.
 You’ll also find the usual array of vegan friendly samosas, vegetable cous cous and hot cross buns.

 Lidl do not have a specific vegan list but do label their food quite well and are happy to check products if you email them with a barcode.
 Like Aldi, Lidl offer lots of accidentally vegan chocolate, including mini chocolate eggs full of liqueur around Easter.
 Lidl stock a number of vegan-friendly bakery options including multigrain loaf, pumpkin seed rolls and a soy sausage protein roll.